pymeshtool

 - Raises:

-TypeError – If a conversion fails.
+TypeError – If the mesh is not a surface mesh.

 - query_edges(*, tags=None)